daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Introduction

-This configuration file specifies settings for various components of the Pebblo application.
+This configuration file specifies settings for various components of the Pebblo.

 ### Configuration Details